-A mechanism to corroborate that EPHI is not altered or destroyed in an unauthorized manner.
+A mechanism to corroborate that ePHI is not altered or destroyed in an unauthorized manner.

-A mechanism for all systems containing EPHI to ensure that EPHI has not been altered or destroyed by a virus or other malicious code.
+A mechanism for all systems containing ePHI to ensure that ePHI has not been altered or destroyed by a virus or other malicious code.

 Error-correcting memory and storage mechanism to authenticate data storage and retrieval

-EPHI is backed up in accordance with the Data Back Up Plan Policy.
+ePHI is backed up in accordance with the Data Back Up Plan Policy.

-Covered Entity will train employees not to alter or destroy EPHI in an unauthorized manner.
+Covered Entity will train employees not to alter or destroy ePHI in an unauthorized manner.

-In monitoring use of EPHI, Covered Entity will review and respond to any indication of alteration.
+In monitoring use of ePHI, Covered Entity will review and respond to any indication of alteration.

-For high risk EPHI, a DES (Digital Encryption Standard) encryption mechanism or data checksum can be used to ensure the integrity of data at rest.
-The use of data authentication mechanisms other than virus detection is not required for low risk EPHI.
+For high risk ePHI, a DES (Digital Encryption Standard) encryption mechanism or data checksum can be used to ensure the integrity of data at rest.
+The use of data authentication mechanisms other than virus detection is not required for low risk ePHI.

 Person or Entity Authentication Policy